abhiTronix/deffcode/docs/recipes/basic/transcode-live-frames.md

     !!! tip "Hardware Acceleration"
         If your machine has a dedicated GPU, you can offload encoding to the GPU entirely — for example by passing `"-vcodec": "h264_nvenc"` to WriteGear _(NVIDIA)_ — shifting the heavy lifting off the CPU.

-???+ quote "Lossless transcoding  with FFdecoder and WriteGear API"

-    VidGear's [**WriteGear API**](https://abhitronix.github.io/vidgear/latest/gears/writegear/introduction/) implements a complete, flexible, and robust wrapper around FFmpeg in [compression mode](https://abhitronix.github.io/vidgear/latest/gears/writegear/compression/overview/) for encoding real-time video frames to a lossless compressed multimedia output file(s)/stream(s).
+**VidGear's [WriteGear API](https://abhitronix.github.io/vidgear/latest/gears/writegear/introduction/)** provides a flexible and robust wrapper over FFmpeg (compression mode) for encoding real-time video frames into lossless multimedia files or streams.

-    DeFFcode's FFdecoder API in conjunction with WriteGear API creates a high-level **High-performance Lossless FFmpeg Transcoding _(Decoding + Encoding)_ Pipeline :fire:** that is able to exploit almost any FFmpeg parameter for achieving anything imaginable with multimedia video data all while allow us to manipulate the real-time video frames with immense flexibility.
+Combined with **DeFFcode's FFdecoder API**, it enables a high-level **lossless FFmpeg transcoding pipeline (decoding + encoding)** with full control over FFmpeg parameters and real-time frame manipulation.

-In this example we will decode different pixel formats video frames from a given Video file _(say `foo.mp4`)_ in FFdecoder API, and encode them into lossless video file with controlled framerate using WriteGear API in real-time.
+In this example, we will decode video frames with different pixel formats from a given video file *(e.g., `foo.mp4`)* using the FFdecoder API, and then encode them into a lossless video file with a controlled framerate using the WriteGear API in real time.

 !!! info "Additional Parameters in WriteGear API"